 Royal Jordanian

 It has already been shown that Amman is a good destination from Europe.
 It’s practical that Oneworld member Royal Jordanian has its hub there.
-On flights to Copenhagen, Amsterdam, Paris, and Madrid, you’ll get tier points like on long-haul routes.
+On flights to Brussels, Amsterdam, Paris, Stockholm and Madrid, you’ll get tier points like on long-haul routes.

 Royal Air Maroc

 Royal Air Maroc has only been a member of the Oneworld alliance since early 2020 and operates its hub in Casablanca, Morocco.
-From there, flights to Stockholm and Istanbul are particularly worthwhile.
-There is also a flight to Cairo, Amman, Beirut.
+From there, flights to Cairo and Istanbul are particularly worthwhile.
+You can also score 140 TP on the 2,200 miles route to Malabo in Equatorial Guinea.

 American Airlines